 Shearing of alpaca is done once every year or two, depending on the health of the animals, quality of the fleece, and the intended purpose of the fibre.
 Sheep are shorn every two or three years.
 Shearing usually takes place in January through April.
-This allows the animals time through the warmer months to re-grow enough of their coats in time for the onset of the colder months.
+This allows the animals to re-grow their coats during the warmer months in time to protect them during the cold season.

 In many rural Andean villages, before shearing begins, an offering is made to the gods and the Pachamama (Mother Earth).